HxH-3mk/WAPDF/README.md

-# WhatsApp Web Auto Downloader
+# WhatsApp Web PDF Viewer Bypass

 A Chrome extension that bypasses the built-in WhatsApp Web PDF viewer and forces direct downloads of PDF files (and other document types) directly to your computer.